CursosAlbertoBasalo/qindel-clean_lead-23_02/labs/PRACTICE.md

   I want to reserve for enrollments for myself or others in an activity So that I can secure my place
 Scenario: Create an enrollment with valid inputs
-  Given I am a participant
+  Given I am a participant John Doe
-  When I create an enrollment for activity "Yoga class" with date "2020-01-01", location "Ghent", price "10", age restriction "18+", capacity "10", quorum "5"
-  Then the enrollment is created
+  When I create an enrollment for activity "Yoga class" for myself Then the enrollment is created

 Feature: Cancel an enrollment